-3. Our borrowing and investment activities in the current year have been undertaken in the context of unprecedented market turmoil - the credit crunch, the banking crisis and volatility in the rate of inflation with the economy as a whole moving from slow growth into recession.
+- 3. The Council's borrowing and investment activities in the current year have been undertaken in the context of unprecedented market turmoil the credit crunch, the banking crisis and volatility in the rate of inflation with the economy as a whole moving from slow growth into recession.
 The Bank of England rate, having stood at 5% from April to October of 2008, has been repeatedly reduced to now stand at only 1.5%.
-The rate for a 50-year loan from the Public Works Loan Board (PWLB) has been less volatile but has nevertheless fluctuated between 4.82% and 3.86%.
+The rate for a 50-year loan from the Public Works Loan Board (PWLB) has been less volatile but has nevertheless fluctuated between 4.82% and 3.86%. - 4.
+During August 2008, having considered medium-term cash flow forecasts and having consulted with the Council's advisors at Sector Treasury Services Limited, the Council borrowed £30 million from the Public Works Loan Board (PWLB) due to be repaid between 2052 and 2057 at rates ranging from 4.43% to 4.45%.

-- 4. During August 2008, having considered medium-term cash flow forecasts and having consulted with our advisors at Sector Treasury Services Limited, we borrowed £30 million from the Public Works Loan Board (PWLB) due to be repaid between 2052 and 2057 at rates ranging from 4.43% to 4.45%. - 5.
-The performance of our investments is largely dependent on movements in short-term (up to one year) rates.
-Prior to the recent and well-publicised falls in interest rates, we were able to take a number of opportunities to invest funds for periods of six months or more at relatively high rates of interest.
-As a result of these and our other investment activities, our latest forecast for the average return on our investments for the year 2008/9 is 5.1%.
-The average 7-day LIBID for the financial year to mid-January has been only 4.4% and will fall further by the year end. - 6.
+- 5. The performance of the Council's investments is largely dependent on movements in short-term (up to one year) rates.
+Prior to the recent and well-publicised falls in interest rates, the Council were able to take a number of opportunities to invest funds for periods of six months or more at relatively high rates of interest.
+As a result of these and the Council's other investment activities, the latest forecast for the average return on the Council's investments for the year 2008/9 is 5.1%.
+The average 7-day LIBID1 for the financial year to mid-January has been only 4.4% and will fall further by the year end. - 6.
 The returns outlined above have been achieved without compromising on the security of the Council's investments.
-We have maintained and continue to maintain an approved investment list that sets the highest rating standards.
-For that reason we have never invested with Northern Rock or the Icelandic Banks.
+The Council have maintained and continue to maintain an approved investment list that sets the highest rating standards.
+For that reason the Council have never invested with Northern Rock or the Icelandic Banks.
 However, it is becoming more difficult to find counterparties where investments can be made for a reasonable return.
-During the year we opened an account with the Government's Debt Management Office which provides maximum security but low returns.
-We are only using this account where we cannot place funds with a bank that meets our strict criteria. - 7.
-On 2nd February 2009, following advice from Sector Treasury Services Limited and in the light of the extreme movements in interest rates, we used a portion of our investments to make early repayment of £22.5 million of PWLB loans.
+During the year an account was opened with the Government's Debt Management Office which provides maximum security but low returns.
+This account, is only used where we cannot place funds with a bank that meets the Council's strict criteria. - 7.
+On 2nd February 2009, following advice from Sector Treasury Services Limited and in the light of the extreme movements in interest rates, a portion of the Council's investments was used to make early repayment of £22.5 million of PWLB loans.
 These loans were originally due to mature between 2038 and 2056 and were at rates ranging from 4.1% to 4.875%.
 Given that investments are typically earning between 1% and 2% and that the transaction incurred only a small net premium, this early repayment generates net savings for our treasury operation.